dombrock-archive/contact_zero/README.md

 # contact_zero
-A clean and simple PHP contact script with full validation and database logging using SQLite.
+Clean and simple contact software for you site or web app featuring full validation and database logging using PHP/JS/CSS/HTML/SQLite.

+Requires jQuery and AngularJS

 ##Major Work In Progress
 This software is in early alpha and is not ready for use.